ortango/bspwm_scripts/README.md

 node commands
 -------------

+* adjustratio   - adjust the split ratio between focused and an adjacent node
 * btabbed       - manage windows in `tabbed`
 * bubblemv      - move a node in a bubble-like way
 * copynode      - move windows between desktops using receptacles to hold placement